USEPA/WNTR/documentation/resilience.rst

 Commonly used topographic metrics are listed in :numref:`table-topographic-metrics`.
 Many of these metrics can be computed using NetworkX directly (see https://networkx.github.io/ for more information).
-WNTR includes additional topographic metrics to help compute resilience (see :class:`~wntr.metrics.topographic` for more information).
+WNTR includes additional topographic metrics to help compute resilience.

 .. _table-topographic-metrics:
 .. table:: Topographic Resilience Metrics